 - 7. Ensure that green infrastructure provision is well related to the overall layout and character of the development and how it relates to its surroundings.
-This will include creating linkages throughout the site to the wider countryside, Tangmere, Oving and development at Shopwyke Lakes; - 8.
+This will include creating linkages throughout the site to the wider countryside, Tangmere and development at Shopwyke Lakes; - 8.
 Ensure that the design and layout avoids harm to SAC designated species, section 41 priority species, other protected species and the existing habitat features within, and in the vicinity of the site, that support these species.
 The design and layout should facilitate the achievement of biodiversity net gain and facilitates the creation of high levels of habitat connectivity within the site and to the adjacent strategic wildlife corridor and wider green infrastructure network.
 Appropriate buffers, of sufficient width and landscaping design to reduce light levels down to a maximum of 0.2 lux in the horizontal plane and 0.4 lux in the vertical plane, will be required to the strategic wildlife corridor, that includes the lake/water body, to reinforce its functionality and to include mitigation measures to minimise noise to reduce disturbance from the development.
-Buffers may contain appropriate unlit uses such as recreational use and SuDS provision - 9.
-Avoid and where relevant mitigate potential impacts on the Chichester Harbour SAC/SPA/Ramsar, including contributing to any strategic access management issues (including on-site mitigation where required as part of the Habitats Regulations Assessment), and potential for loss of functionally linked supporting habitat; - 10.
-Any development brought forward at this site will require a project level HRA to establish that adequate mitigation is in place in line with the submission of a planning application to ensure no adverse effects on the integrity of Singleton and Cocking Tunnels SAC or any other European sites. - 11.
-Provide safe and suitable access points for all users, including a vehicular access from Shopwhyke Road, and provide or fund mitigation for potential off-site traffic impacts through a package of measures in conformity with Policy T1 (Transport Infrastructure) and T2 (Transport and Development, which will include promoting sustainable transport options; - 12.
-Provide for improved sustainable travel modes and new improved cycle and pedestrian routes, including linkages with Chichester, Westhampnett, Tangmere and Oving; - 13.
-Incorporate suitable noise mitigation measures into the design and layout to address impacts arising from the proximity of the site to the A27 and railway. - 14.
+Buffers may contain appropriate unlit uses such as recreational use and SuDS provision - Avoid and where relevant mitigate potential impacts on the Chichester Harbour SAC/SPA/Ramsar, including contributing to any strategic access management issues (including on-site mitigation where required as part of the Habitats Regulations Assessment), and potential for loss of functionally linked supporting habitat; - Provide safe and suitable access points for all users, including a vehicular access from Shopwhyke Road, and make the requisite contributions for off-site highway improvements, which will include promoting sustainable transport options; - 11.
+Provide for improved sustainable travel modes and new improved cycle and pedestrian routes, including linkages with Chichester; - 12.
 A site-specific flood risk assessment should demonstrate that the development will be safe for its lifetime taking account of the vulnerability of its uses, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall.
 This should have regard to the measures identified in the Level 2 SFRA (2023).
-Flood mitigation measures and drainage features must be integrated into the development in a manner which facilitates the use of SuDs, the achievement of a high standard of design and layout, and supports biodiversity net gain;
+Flood mitigation measures and drainage features must be integrated into the development in a manner which facilitates the use of SuDs, the achievement of a high standard of design and layout, and supports biodiversity net gain; - 13.
+The development will need to be phased in such a manner as to ensure that sufficient wastewater disposal capacity is available to accommodate the requirements resulting from this development; - 14.
+Provide for infrastructure and community facilities in accordance with the most recent Infrastructure Delivery Plan; - 15.
+A satisfactory remediation strategy will need to be provided to address any preexisting land (soil, gas and water) contamination on any existing or adjacent land in accordance with relevant guidance, see Land contamination risk management (LCRM) - GOV.UK;' - 16.
+Consider the implication of development on safeguarded minerals in line with the West Sussex Joint Minerals Local Plan (Policy M9) and Safeguarding Guidance, to

-- 15. The development will need to be phased in such a manner as to ensure that sufficient wastewater disposal capacity is available to accommodate the requirements resulting from this development; - 16.
-Provide for infrastructure and community facilities in accordance with the most recent Infrastructure Delivery Plan as updated by the Infrastructure Business Plan; - A satisfactory remediation strategy will need to be provided to address any preexisting land (soil, gas and water) contamination on any existing or adjacent land in accordance with relevant guidance, see Land contamination risk management (LCRM) - GOV.UK;' - 18.
-Consider the implication of development on safeguarded minerals in line with the West Sussex Joint Minerals Local Plan (Policy M9) and Minerals and Waste Safeguarding Guidance, to assess whether the land contains economically viable minerals that would require extraction prior to development to avoid permanent sterilisation(48). - 19.
-Consider the implication of development on the safeguarded strategic waste allocation at the former Fuel Depot site, and other safeguarded waste management sites in the vicinity, to ensure development of the site does not prevent or prejudice the waste management uses, as required by Policies W2 and W10 of the West Sussex Waste Local Plan(49).
+- assess whether the land contains economically viable minerals that would require extraction prior to development to avoid permanent sterilisation. - 17.
+Consider the implication of development on the safeguarded strategic waste allocation at the former Fuel Depot site, and other safeguarded waste management sites in the vicinity, to ensure development of the site does not prevent or prejudice the waste management uses, as required by Policies W2 and W10 of the West Sussex Waste Local Plan.

-&lt;sup>48 Guidance on the application of the Joint Minerals Local Plan and Waste Local Plan safeguarding policies is available in the West-Sussex County Council Minerals and Waste-Safeguarding Guidance
+&lt;sup>48 Guidance on the application of the Joint Minerals Local Plan and Waste Local Plan safeguarding policies is available in the West Sussex County Council Minerals and Waste Safeguarding Guidance